DavidOKeefe/phase-0/week-1/reflections.md

   - rmdir: remove folder
   - rm: remove file
   - help: can run on another command to show basic info about that command

+#1.4 Forking and Cloning Reflection

+If you want to set up a new project on Github, the first step is to create a new repository.
+These steps will walk you through the process:

+  1. Navigate to Github through your browser and sign in to your Github account
+  2. In the upper right corner of the page, click the plus sign and select New Repository from the dropdown menu
+  3. Give your repository a name
+  4. Select if the repository will be visible publicly or privately
+  5. Select the option to initialize with a README
+  6. Select the type of license for your project
+  7. Click Create Repository

+Your repository is now created on Github!
+Next you'll want to clone the repository to your computer so you can start tracking and committing your work.

+  1. In Github, navigate to your newly created repository, find the SSH clone URL option and click Copy to Clipboard
+  2. Open a terminal session and go to the directory where your project will be saved
+  3. Type the command: git clone, paste the copied SSH clone URL and hit enter (note: you may be asked for your user name and password within the terminal)

+A new directory has been created on you local machine containing the README and license agreement!
+You can now start creating your project in this directory and commit to your Github repository!

+Sometimes you won't be creating a project from scratch and instead will be contributing to an existing project.
+For this you will fork an existing repository to create a copy that you can work on without affecting the original.
+To do this you'll:

+  1. Navigate to the repository you want to fork in Github
+  2. In the upper right of the screen, click the fork button and a popup will appear asking you to select where to fork this repository
+  3. Select your Github account

+A forked version of the repository has been created!
+Now you just need to follow the steps for cloning this repository to your local machine.